Pregnancy at week 31

 Many women find they get more emotional in the third trimester.
 If you’re feeling sad, it might be because of your hormones, because you’re not getting a good night’s sleep, or because the thought of becoming a parent can stir up deep emotions.

-It’s normal to feel tired and to lack energy at this stage.
-Anxiety and depression are common during pregnancy and after the birth, and it’s important to seek help.
-If you feel very emotional and stressed, have a chat to your doctor or midwife, or you can contact Perinatal Anxiety & Depression Australia (PANDA) on 1300 726 306 or beyondblue on 1300 22 4636.
+Keep in mind, anxiety and depression are common during pregnancy and after the birth, and it’s important to seek help If you feel very emotional and stressed, have a chat to your doctor or midwife, or you can contact Perinatal Anxiety & Depression Australia (PANDA) on 1300 726 306 or beyondblue on 1300 22 4636.

 You might notice your breasts are leaking more as the birth approaches.
 This is normal.
 You can buy breast pads from a supermarket or pharmacy to help you feel more comfortable.